 The project worker from the Justus Liebig University of Gießen takes the health status of the participant and explains the blood pressure self-measurement and the necessary technology during a visit to the home.
 He also documents the measurement.

-Doebbeling First data analysis of the measurement values taken under instruction The measurement devices used are designed for selfmeasurement.
+First data analysis of the measurement values taken under instruction ur Nied

+First self-measurement The measurement devices used are designed for self-measurement.
 They show correct values even for measurements through thin clothing.
 As soon as clothing or incorrect handling obstructs a measurement to the extent that no correct value can determined, the device gives a fault alarm and terminates the measurement.
 The devices were tested for these functions before being used in the field.

-First self-measurement Strengths of the study Several investigations carried out before the NORAH Study provided indications that people who are regularly exposed to severe noise are more likely to suffer from hypertension.
+Strengths of the study Several investigations carried out before the NORAH Study provided indications that people who are regularly exposed to severe noise are more likely to suffer from hypertension.
 The results of these studies were, however, very different in the detail.
-Often they were only able to verify the described connection for certain sub-groups of the population concerned.
+Often they were only able to verify the described association for certain sub-groups of the population concerned.
 There was no clear overall picture.
 Many studies only took into consideration the number of hypertension patients instead of including the measured blood pressure in the evaluation.
-The NORAH Blood Pressure Study thus wanted to investigate this connection in detail, while avoiding the methodological weaknesses of previous studies.
-The NORAH Blood Pressure Study has the following strengths:

-Large number of measurements 844 persons took part in the study.
+The NORAH Blood Pressure Study wanted to investigate this association in detail, while avoiding the methodological weaknesses of previous studies.
+The NORAH Blood Pressure Study has the following strengths: Large number of measurements 844 persons took part in the study.
 They measured their own blood pressure every morning and evening over a period of three weeks and repeated these measurements after one year.
 This meant that the NORAH scientists were able to use more than 130,000 blood pressure measurements for their analyses.
 This is a very high number for this type of study.
 Self-measurements on this scale have never been carried out before.
-Blood pressure measurement at home The participants took their own blood pressure measurements at home.
+Blood pressure measurement at home The participants performed self blood pressure measurements at home.
 This is because blood pressure is often higher when measured by the doctor - presumably due the patient being nervous in this situation.
-Doctors call this "white coat syndrome".
+Doctors call this "white coat effect".
 All of the participants were trained to carry out the measurements correctly.
-The mean values from threeweek measurement series were used for the evaluation.
-Correlation of the results with the three traffic noise types It was possible to correlate the measures blood pressure with very precise acoustic data for the three traffic noise types.
+The mean values from three-week measurement series were used for the evaluation.
+Correlation of the results with the three traffic noise types It was possible to analyse the mean blood pressure values with very precise acoustic data for the three traffic noise types.
 Former studies usually only investigated one type of noise.
-NORAH also measured the air traffic noise exposure in a complex procedure for exactly twelve months before the blood pressure measurements began.
-Here it was taken into consideration, for example, that air traffic noise affects all of the facades of a building. while road and rail traffic noise only affects individual walls.
+Additionally, the aircraft noise exposure NORAH was computed by very complex procedures for exactly twelve months before participants blood pressure measurements began.
+Also, it was taken into consideration, that air traffic noise affects all of the facades of a building, while exposure to road and rail traffic noise depends on source direction.
 INTERVIEW WITH THE STUDY DIRECTOR

-Doebbeling Prof. Dr. Thomas Eikmann is the overall director of the Blood Pressure Study.
+Prof. Thomas Eikmann is the overall director of the Blood Pressure Study.